Interview by Lauren Keyson

-William Santana Li is the Chairman & CEO of a very cool company called Knightscope, a developer of Autonomous Data Machines (Robots).
+William Santana Li is the Chairman & CEO of an innovative company called Knightscope, a developer of Autonomous Data Machines (Robots).
 He is developing technology to one day be able to protect and prevent crime.
-American entrepreneur with over 25 years of experience and has a broad and deep range of expertise gained from several global assignments in the automotive sector and a number of startups, this new robot technology has the potential to disrupt the way law enforcement works at its core level.
+An American entrepreneur with over 25 years of experience with a broad and deep range of expertise gained from several global assignments in the automotive sector and a number of startups, this new robot technology has the potential to disrupt the way law enforcement works at its core level.

 At Ford Motor Company, he held over 12 business and technical positions, focused on 4 continents, cutting across each functional area.
 These positions ranged from component, systems, and vehicle engineering with Visteon, Mazda, and Lincoln; to business & product strategy on the US youth market, India, and the emerging markets in Asia-Pacific and South America; as well as the financial turnaround of Ford of Europe.
 In addition, he was on the AMAZON team, which established an all-new modular plant in Brazil.
 Subsequently, he served as Director of Mergers & Acquisitions.